Do Go On - 391 - Chris McCandless ; 'Into The Wild'

 So that's for the people who aren't in the Patreon level,

-we get three bonus episodes a month,
+we get three bonus services a month,

 including our monthly Brendan Fraser podcast,

-where we go through his movies in order, phrasing the bar.
+where we go through his movies in order,

-His first ever movie was called Dogfight,
+His first other movie was called Dog Fight,

 and that was his first ever line in cinematic history.